 Can I get financial aid to buy a computer?

 The Office of Financial Aid website has instructions for buying a computer or laptop, whether using an additional scholarship or an outside student loan.

 Yes - if your laptop breaks, or you didn't bring a laptop and you need one for a short time, the IT Service Center has some loaners.
 More information about IT Service Center equipment loans

 What type of hardware or software will I need for particular courses?

 If you want to concentrate in an area that may have computing requirements, we recommend contacting the department to ask, but many of those departments have their own labs for specialized software.

 What software is available for free for incoming students?

 We're glad you asked!
 Before you buy any software, check software.brown.edu to see if we already offer it for free.
-Three you should especially note are Microsoft Office, Rosetta Stone, Adobe Creative Cloud, and Dropbox.
+Four you should especially note are Microsoft Office, Rosetta Stone, Adobe Creative Cloud, and Dropbox.
 If you're a committed student for the class of 2021, you will be in our systems as a student starting June 1st and can start installing and using this software at that time.

 What type of computer support is available?